 When it is time to do diaper laundry, you throw the wet bag in with the diapers to keep it clean.
 It's nice to have a second wet bag so you have one ready to hold diapers while the other is being washed.
 To note, it is handy to have some source of air flow through the diaper pail or bag as this will help reduce bacteria and ammonia build up and mold.
 Additionally, laundering cloth diapers every 2 days instead of every 3 days will help these issues as well.

 Our favorites to date are Simple Human Cans like this simplehuman 38 Liter Rectangular Step Can with Kanga Care Pail Liner and for daycare or outings a smaller Kanga Care Cloth Diaper Wet Bag.
-So far, we have found that smaller hard cloth diaper pails like the Ubbi Diaper Pail and the Diaper Dekor Plus will only fit 10-12 diapers at most in the early days.
+So far, we have found that smaller hard cloth diaper pails like the Ubbi Diaper Pail will only fit 10-12 diapers at most.
 Which means you will be doing cloth diapering laundry daily.
 If you have an older child with less diapers generated/day, this may be a fine solution.
-The liner that we prefer for these smaller pails is the Diaper Dekor Plus Kolor.

 Cloth-Safe Laundry Detergent